Courses

 NURS 7914a, Acute Care of Children I ClinicalLauren Flagg

 This practicum, the first of two clinical courses, provides students with direct learning experiences in the coordination and delivery of advanced care from infancy through adolescence in a pediatric acute care setting.
 The focus of this course is on learning to assess, diagnose, and manage acute conditions and illnesses encountered in the pediatric acute care population.
 Under the guidance and supervision of the preceptor, the student develops advanced clinical skills, explores evidence-based research, and creates plans of care within the context of their patient’s culture and environment.
 Required of all pediatric nurse practitioner—acute care students in the final year.
-Twelve hours per week in a clinical setting and 1.5 hours per week of simulation/clinical conference.
-Prerequisite: NURS 7910.
+Thirteen hours per week in a clinical setting and 1 hour every other week of simulation/clinical conference.
+Prerequisite or Concurrent: NURS 7910.
 4½ Course cr

 Th 9am-9:50am